 Local clean drinking water should be seen as a necessity to life.
 Many clean water charities help to provide this but often, once they have installed a pump, it breaks down never to be used again.
-We have two clean water projects in Kenya that help to provide long-term sustainable clean drinking water to many thousands of people.
+We have a team of volunteer Kenyan engineers who repair broken hand-pumps across Kenya, providing long-term sustainable clean drinking water to many thousands of people.
+As of November 2024, the team has reinstated more than 2700 hand-pumps, benefitting over 750,00 people, including schools, clinics and villages.

 Repairing other charities’ hand pumps.

 There are over 32,000 hand pumps in Kenya, around 30% are broken and non-functional.
 Each year, we restore 200 – 300 and offer training to the local communities on how to maintain them.
 As well as providing access to groundwater, the object of the project is to keep the hand pumps working for the next 10 years and not just until the next breakdown.
 Each repair costs around £200 -£800, depending upon the resources required for the repair.
 Some are cheap to repair, just requiring a few replacement parts whereas others need a new handpump and possibly work on the well or borehole.
 Typically, around 50 – 100 families rely on the water from each hand pump, along with any neighbouring schools and clinics.
-Repairing these pumps benefits more than 60,000 people each year.
-By the end of 2020, we have repaired more than 1,200 hand pumps.
-These repaired pumps will help more than 300,000 people, including schools, clinics and villages.
 The long term average cost per user of refurbishing a pump is around £1 – so to help 10,000 people costs around £10,000 ($14,000).

-Funding for the hand pump repair project during 2021 will be from 3 sources:
+Funding for the hand pump repair project during 2025 will be mainly from the Eagle Foundation.
+We also have other donors, and a legacy fund from David Wilson.

 Benefits of local clean water.